- Assistant Professor, Department of Mathematics

 - Postdoc, Medical Virology, University of Zurich, 2015-2018

 - Postdoc, Infectious Diseases & Hospital Epidemiology, University Hospital Zurich, 2015-2018

 - Prediploma, Business Mathematics, KIT (Germany), 2009

-I also have an interest in biomedical data science.
-I work with colleagues from the Swiss HIV Cohort Study (SHCS), aiming to understand why HIV broadly neutralizing antibodies, which constitute a major hope for an HIV vaccine and therapy development, are only elicited at low frequency in natural HIV infection.
+Moreover, I have an interest in biomedical data science.
+I work with virologists and clinicians from the Swiss HIV Cohort Study (SHCS), aiming to understand why HIV broadly neutralizing antibodies, which constitute a major hope for an HIV vaccine and therapy development, are only elicited at low frequency in natural HIV infection.